-♦ LS\session, LS\reqId

-Ls\op=reset\badge Specifies that an existing MPN device must have its badge reset.
+- LS\session, LS\reqId See the Common Parameters section of this chapter. - LS\op=reset\badge Specifies that an existing MPN device must have its badge reset.

-♦ PN\deviceId
+PN\deviceId

 ID of the MPN device.
 Must be the same ID notified by MPNREG after a successful registration.